Rena2025/cse15l-lab-reports/lab-report-4-week-8.md

 * Reviewed repo's implementation also did not pass the junit test:
 ![image]()

 * Possible solution: Since my implemenation worked for all the links except the second one, I need to focus on that case.
 The error was generated because my implementation wrongly recorded the index of the first close parenthesis instead of the third one, so I could use a while loop to find the index of the last close parenthesis of this link.
-In other words, if `closeParen + 1 == ')'`, then I increment the index of closeParen, given that index don't go out of bounds.
+In other words, if the character at `closeParen + 1 == ')'`, then I increment the index of closeParen, given that the index don't go out of bounds.

 ## Snippet 3
 * Preview on Commonmark: ![image](lab4-snippet3.png)